New Traffic Pattern Aims to Ease Congestion on William Floyd

 “We’re going to try it and see how it works,” Mazzarella said.
 “Hopefully, this helps since two lanes will allow more vehicles to turn onto the parkway.”

-Vehicles leaving the post office lot via Mastic Boulevard will also face restrictions.
+Vehicles leaving the post office lot via Mastic Boulevard will face restrictions.
 Instead of heading straight across the parkway or northbound, motorists will have to turn south after stopping at a new sign.
-Those wanting to access the parkway can use the shopping center’s main entrance.
+Those looking to access the parkway can still use the shopping center’s main entrance.

 With just two main routes out of the Mastic Peninsula, local officials have pleaded with the Long Island Rail Road to add grade crossings to relieve the bottlenecks, only to be rejected.